simon-perriard/software_security/cs412_lab1/reports/bug_08.md

 ### Suggested Fix Description
 put brackets to the if block
-free palette and then goto error
+goto error and free palette there